Early detection and care of wounds is essential to your health

 Nearly 7 million Americans are living with chronic wounds, but early detection and care can make a big difference.

-A chronic wound is one that has failed to progress through the phases of healing in an orderly and timely fashion.
-The longer a chronic or non-healing wound goes without proper treatment, the greater the chance of infection, hospitalization or even amputation.
+The longer a chronic wound goes without proper treatment, the greater the chance of infection, hospitalization or even amputation.

+If you do develop a nonhealing wound, it’s important to remember that in many instances, chronic wounds occur because of uncontrollable factors, but you do not have to live with this condition.
 Wounds that fail to heal can diminish a person’s quality of life and lead to other medical problems.
-The wound centers at many of our BJC hospitals offer comprehensive treatment options for wounds so that you can get back to enjoying life.
+The wound centers at many of our BJC hospitals offer comprehensive treatment options for wounds, including special dressings, wraps and casting, hyperbaric treatments and help with managing diabetes or circulation problems, so you can get back to enjoying life.
 The centers focus on rapid healing while addressing the underlying causes of chronic and hard-to-heal wounds, an approach focused on improving quality of life, with reduced pain.

 Surgical wounds